elmbridge/curriculum/Emojification.md

 ### Emoji Key

 Finally, let's pull out the hard-coded emoji key into something more readable.
-Since the key denotes domain-specific information about your app, the best place to put that information would be in `Model.elm`.
-Remember, modules in Elm are simply collections of functions that are similar to each other.
-Just because we put a function in `Model.elm` doesn't mean it has anything to do with our model record, or with application state in general.

-Let's create a `defaultKey` function in `Model.elm` that simply returns the "😅" emoji.
-Since Model.elm includes `exposing (..)` in its definition, we don't need to explicitly white-list our new `defaultKey` function for export — all other files can access all functions in this file if requested.

-Finally, let's use our `defaultKey` function.
-In `View.elm`, switch out the reference to the "😅" emoji key with references to the new `defaultKey` function.
+Let's create a `defaultKey` that returns the "😅" emoji.
+Switch out the reference to the "😅" emoji key with references to the new `defaultKey` function.

 Once you think you've got it, recompile to make sure it worked.
-If you get stuck, check out [the completed step](https://github.com/elmbridge/elmoji-translator/tree/release-2) on GitHub to see how we've implemented it, or flag down a TA or instructor.
+If you get stuck, check out `Part3.elm` to see how we've implemented it, or flag down a TA or instructor.